 Spider veins and telangiectasias are small dilated blood vessels near the surface of the skin or mucous membranes.
-They are small blood vessels that lie close to the surface of the skin and occur either in lines or web-like patterns, earning them their name.
-They appear blue, purple or red in color.
+Spider veins are commonly referred to as “broken veins.”
+They can occur either in lines or web-like patterns, earning them their name as “Spider” veins.
 They are most often visible on the legs but sometimes can be seen around the nose and lips.

 Spider veins are caused by the engorgement or dilation of veins with improperly working valves.
 Veins are equipped with a series of one-way valves that help prevent backflow as they pump blood back to the heart.
 When these valves weaken or stop working properly, it can lead blood to pool and increase pressure within your veins.

 Who Gets Spider Veins?